TimSusa/redux-generate/README.md

 # Redux Generate
 Tiny library that generates sync actions and reducers out of giving one source of truth.
-It can be used together with async actions along "Redux-Thunk"
+Of course, it can be used along with async actions via "Redux-Thunk", for example.

-## Install
+## Installation

 ```
 yarn add redux-generate